32 Games for Judo Coaches to Use

 Use this Osae-komi game during a warm-up to improve agility in newaza.
 While uke tries to escape, tori must move from one hold down to the next either in their own time or on Sensei’s command.

-Teach your judoka to attack in all directions with this exercise called Kakari Geiko.
+Teach your judoka to attack in all directions with Kakari Geiko.
 Move from a central point towards the right and attack with a technique that is appropriate to this movement (kouch-gari) and return to the central point.

 Move forwards and attack again.
 This time use the forward direction attack in that direction (eg. osoto-gari).
 Next move to the left, attacking again in alignment with the movement, and lastly move backwards and attack.